0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

+// [ ] TODO: replace example on line 57 with a correct link

 # ZK Request API

 The first step of interacting with a wallet involves presenting a zk request.
 In this tutorial, we will explain the difference between two types of zk requests: **Basic Auth Request** and **Query-based Request**.